Treaties and agreements

 - modern treaties, also called comprehensive land claim agreements with Indigenous groups

-Starting in 1701 in the British colonies of North America (these would later become parts of Canada), the British Crown entered into treaties with Indigenous groups to support peaceful economic and military relations.
-The Crown is the legal name for the British and later Canadian governments: federal, provincial and territorial.
+Starting in 1701 the British Crown entered into treaties with Indigenous groups in the British colonies of North America, which would later become parts of Canada.
+The treaties supported peaceful economic and military relations.
+The Crown is the legal name for the British and later Canadian federal, provincial and territorial governments.

-Over the next two hundred years, the Crown signed treaties that defined the respective rights of Indigenous peoples and European newcomers to use the North American lands that Indigenous peoples traditionally occupied.
-The historic treaties signed after 1763 provided large areas of land, occupied by First Nations, to the Crown (transferring their Aboriginal title to the Crown) in exchange for reserve lands and other benefits.
+Over the next 2 hundred years, the Crown signed treaties that defined the respective rights of Indigenous peoples and European newcomers to use the North American lands that Indigenous peoples traditionally occupied.
+The historic treaties signed after 1763 provided large areas of land, occupied by First Nations, to the Crown, transferring their Indigenous title to the Crown in exchange for reserve lands and other benefits.

 The treaty-making process was formally established by the Royal Proclamation of 1763.